rajnanig22/widi-seo-growth-services/notes/posts/sustainability-jargon-carbon-offset-sdgs.md

     publisher: "Grist"
 ---

-I worked close to the sustainability sector for years.
-Village programs, funder reports, coordination meetings where terms like this came up constantly.
-I didn't fully understand what "carbon offset" meant until last year.
+Quick test: can you explain what "carbon offset" actually means, in one sentence, without looking it up?
+I couldn't, not until last year, and by then I'd worked close to the sustainability sector for years, sitting through meetings where the word came up constantly.

 Not because I wasn't paying attention.
 Nobody ever explained it.
 It was just used, over and over, as if everyone already knew.